Wave, Particle, or a Third Possibility?: The Mathematical Theory of DEO Dynamics

 in terms of solutions of Schr\"odinger's equation.
-In addition to the Hamilton-Jacobi constant, $\alpha = E$, it contains two arbitrary, non-Newtonian constants, $p_0^{}$ and $(p_{x}^{})_{0}^{}$, which comprise the set of constants, $\gamma$, associated with the reduction of the third-order equation~\eqref{direct eqn for W} to a first order equation.
+In addition to the Hamilton--Jacobi constant, $\alpha = E$, it contains two arbitrary, non-Newtonian constants, $p_0^{}$ and $(p_{x}^{})_{0}^{}$, which comprise the set of constants, $\gamma$, associated with the reduction of the third-order equation~\eqref{direct eqn for W} to a first order equation.
 In Newtonian theory the corresponding equation is, of course,

 If the generalized Hamiltonian function, $K(x,p,E)$, could be derived from the physical properties of the system, as in Newtonian theory, then the wave function would not be needed, and $W$ could be obtained from the integral